Franchisors can be held responsible and face penalties in court if their franchisee doesn’t follow workplace laws.

 - recommend our Record My Hours app as a secondary record-keeping measure

-- direct franchisees to our online pay tools
+- direct franchisees to our Pay and Conditions Tool

-- direct franchisees to our online learning centre to do courses to help them understand their obligations
+- direct franchisees to our Franchisee workplace essentials online course to help them understand their obligations

 - assist franchisees to resolve workplace disputes with employees.